IQ404/study-notes/README.md

   ❓ How does the GPU adress the situation at edge of the rasterized region where there is not enough pixels to form block?

   ❓ Can a block consist of fragments of different primitives (e.g., a block covering the edge connecting two triangles)?
+(In my current understanding, direct computation of `dFdx` and `dFdy` in GLSL within fragment shaders is restricted to individual primitives)

   For example, `normalize(cross(dFdx(world_pos), dFdy(world_pos)))` can give the world normal.